-A fan of Ian McEwan‘s like me?
-Then you’ll easily be engrossed in Nutshell, a psychologically dense novel of Hamlet-ian scope.
+A fan of Ian McEwan like me?
+Then you’ll like Nutshell, a psychologically dense novel of Hamlet-ian scope.
 This book is, in my view, a return to McEwan’s former storytelling brilliance (after Solar and Sweet Tooth) because he does what he does best – explore the emotional crevices between love and devotion, love and hate, love and sex, love and morality, love and virtue.

 The thriller charged plot is narrated by a wittily introspective foetus, whose vast, worldly knowledge – from politics in the Middle East to climate change, as well as obscure topics like ‘maggot farming in Utah’ – was gained through podcast osmosis.
 The mother is an avid podcaster.
 The foetal voice is a central conceit that works for me because I’ve often been amazed at how all knowingly Buddha-like newborns can seem, as though they’re tethered to a universal truth and untouched by mere human concerns.
 Until of course, they are brought down to earth via inevitable socialisation.

 First chapter, first page, first sentence is this.
 ‘So here I am, upside down in a woman.’
 This in a nutshell, includes all of us in these McEwanesque struggles of love, for every person on earth today has experienced the womb and when out of the womb, many have wondered just what goes on in that space, a kind of pre-birth watery grave.
 After all, confinement in the womb is perhaps the only experience all humans share, besides death.
 More importantly, this confinement makes us totally dependent, and it is where unconditional love, especially for our mothers is born.
 ‘And I love her – how could I not?’ asks the foetus plaintively.

 And this is why I’m totally buying into McEwan’s departure from his usual realism.